 Medial also allows for live streaming of events and students can be provided with a single streaming URL to access the event.
 Zoom webinar functionality has also been enabled to allow a session of up to 500 participants!

 Finally, the technical team is completing various user guides that will provide guidance on the platform usage from the perspective of a centre administrator, platform administrator, as well as a normal user of the system.
-These guides will be completed by March 2021 and will be available at https://guide.digiface.org Three generic modules finalised Sonia Ebbina Despite the disruptions caused by the pandemic, DIGI-FACE has been able to produce three important generic modules.
+These guides will be completed by March 2021 and will be available at https://guide.digiface.org

+Three generic modules finalised Sonja Ebbing

+Despite the disruptions caused by the pandemic, DIGI-FACE has been able to produce three important generic modules.

 After several test runs and re-adjustments, the English version of the module 'Academic Written and Graphic Presentations' is complete and in the process of being translated into French.
 Paul Webb, a first-time creator of digital learning content, said, "It was hard work but I had fun creating the course".
 This module systematically demonstrates how to present research in multiple formats and styles in a professional manner through systematic instructions and activities.
+Multiple evaluations during the development process suggest that it will provide a valuable contribution for both students and academics at our Centres of Excellence.

-Multiple evaluations during "It was hard work but I had fun creating the course".
+"It was hard work but I had fun creating the course".